 Is It Possible for an LLC to Get a Mortgage?

 It’s possible to finance a home purchase with an LLC.
 In fact, it’s relatively common for companies looking to open brick-and-mortar offices and retail locations or become landlords and generate rental income.
-But before you move forward, there are benefits and drawbacks to consider to make an informed decision.
+But before you move forward, there are benefits and drawbacks to consider when making an informed decision.

 Pros of Using an LLC to Get a Mortgage